Just “Google it.”

 That said, don’t stuff your text with unnecessary keywords.
 It should be engaging, accurate, and comprehensible.

-Also, you need to make sure that the information matches precisely with everything listen on your website.
+You also need to make sure that the information matches precisely with everything listed on your website.

 #3.
 Share Engaging & Attractive Images

 Visual content always comes in handy if you are looking to win over new customers.

 It is even more critical when it comes to scaling up your business using Google My Business.

 In 2017, Google opened its post feature to all businesses.
 This feature allows you to promote your business using images in a variety of ways.

 Say, for instance, if you run a clothing store, then you can post about your new clothing line.